 I had a chance to see James Marsters aka Brainiac from Smallville aka Spike from Buffy/Angel back in May for the ComicCon and passed on it — he’s not on my A list to see, and I wasn’t that interested the first time.
 However, he was here again, I was free, why not?
 I’m really glad I did because he was highly enjoyable.
 Most of what he talked about was Buffy or Angel, but he responded mostly to whatever questions were asked, fairly relaxed and laid back, the sort of guy you see and think, “Hey let’s grab a beer and chat”.
 Here was his chat:

 Makeup: He said that it was somewhat rigorous for the six years he played Spike, but actually not as bad as it would have been 20 years ago.
-Instead, with the right chemicals for the adhesive and removal, he was down to 20 minutes to do the vampire F/X. He also remembers his first day when he went for make up and showed them a scar he nonchalantly referred to as having received from a brass knuckle incident years earlier, assuming that they would cover it up — but the makeup guy thought it added character to Spike, and opted to keep it instead;
+Instead, with the right chemicals for the adhesive and removal, he was down to 20 minutes to do the vampire F/X.

 I like Picardo from Star Trek: Voyager where he played the Emergency Medical Hologram.
 The character is excellent, and the smaller configuration to the large hall worked well for Picardo’s panel.
 He immediately started answering questions, talking about his experiences first on Stargate and then on ST:VOY.

 One of his favorite scenes: “Message in a Bottle” where he meets another EMH, and describes how he has expanded his programming to allow him to have sexual relations;